“Fred gave Ginger class and Ginger gave Fred sex.” – Katherine Hepburn

 Rogers, a fashionista in her own right, clearly understood how the correct dress could accentuate her dancing and this is not lost in any capacity during the Cheek to Cheek number.
 Rogers designed the gown herself for the express reason of how it would come across on film.
 Look at those feathers … soft and feminine, accenting her movement by their simple delay, in mirroring her undulation.
 Ginger’s gown romantically sways and floats, adding a third character to the scene.
 Notice her absolute trust in Astaire’s lead, causing flawless alignment.
 The famous “feather dress” was a point of contention between the duo, as feathers flew off the gown landing on Astaire’s tuxedo.
 There is a slight lag in dialogue at the end of this sequence as Ginger appears to be in contemplation.
 This, too, is also purposeful.
 Production company RKO knew audiences needed “space” for their applause without missing any dialogue.

-The 1933 “Flying Down to Rio” is Astaire and Rogers first movie together, and have fourth and fifth billing.
+The 1933 “Flying Down to Rio” is Astaire and Rogers first movie together, and they have fourth and fifth billing.
 They have one dance sequence throughout the entire film and when audiences witnessed them together, they burst into cheers and applause.
 RKO recognizing the relevance of the public reaction, captured lightning in a bottle, creating the most famous dancing duo in history.
 They star Astaire and Rogers in a string of hits that dominate the box office for almost a decade, creating an unsurpassed, iconic, timeless partnership.

 Surprisingly, the pair claim they were never romantically involved.
 In fact, RKO regularly drummed up false news of their temperamental off-camera relationship for the tabloids in order to feed their stardom.
 Conversely, Astaire and Rogers were very good friends for the remainder of their lives.
 Rogers is quoted as stating, “I adore that man…and he knows it!”